D1ang/BasicLedger/README.md

 Users will not be scared or afraid to use the tool by this easy to understand design.
 The font Quicksand had been chosen because of its light thin look and nice round corners that fits perfectly to the overall design.
 The base colour is green which is most associated with: Harmony, safety, balanced, and hope.
-For the table buttons the colour blue is used to stand out and grab the end user’s attention in the table.
+For the table buttons the colour blue is used to stand out and grab the end-user’s attention in the data table.

 ## Technologies
 1. HTML - *To create the basics*